-Available purchase options for this title (via affiliate links) are located below this review.
+Available purchase options for this title (via affiliate links) are located below.
 Purchasing through them helps keep The Audiobookworm going.
 Learn more here.

 Dina Demille doesn’t run your typical Bed and Breakfast.
 Her inn defies laws of physics, her fluffy dog is secretly a monster, and the only paying guest is a former Galactic tyrant with a price on her head.
 But the inn needs guests to thrive, and guests have been scarce, so when an Arbitrator shows up at Dina's door and asks her to host a peace summit between three warring species, she jumps on the chance.

 Unfortunately, for Dina, keeping the peace between Space Vampires, the Hope-Crushing Horde, and the devious Merchants of Baha-char is much easier said than done.
 On top of keeping her guests from murdering each other, she must find a chef, remodel the inn...and risk everything, even her life, to save the man she might fall in love with.
 But then it's all in the day's work for an Innkeeper…

 Coming hot off the heels of my amazing experience with Graphic Audio's dramatization of Clean Sweep, I immediately wanted to continue with the series.
 Alas, the dramatized version of Book 2 in the series has not yet made it to the Audible retail platform, and even though it's available for pre-order, I simply could not wait until May 1st.
 So, being the impatient listener that I am, I decided to purchase the original version of the audiobook.